fetchai/docs-archived/etch-language-guide/docs/smart-contracts.md

 <H3>@init</H3>

 The `@init` function defines a contract constructor that sets the state of the contract prior to any operations performed on it.
-It is called once and once only on contract initialisation.
+It is called once and once only on contract initialisation/deployment.

 The name of the `@init` function can be anything you like.